ceandrade/brkga_mp_ipr_cpp/README.md

 :high_brightness: What is new in version 2.0
 --------------------------------------------------------------------------------

-### Multiples objectives (Lexicographically)
+### Multiple objectives (Lexicographically)

 In version 2.0, BRKGA-MP-IPR also deals with multiple objectives in a lexicographical or priority dominance order.
-Differing from classical non-dominance order (using Pareto frontiers), the lexicographical order defines a _strict preference order among the objective functions._ This leads us to a partial ordering of the values of the solutions (composed of several values,
+Unlike classical non-dominance order (using Pareto frontiers), the lexicographical order defines a _strict preference order among the objective functions._ This leads us to a partial ordering of the values of the solutions (composed of several values,